 As the nights become longer and we put our gardens to bed for the winter, we should turn our attention to our larger garden investments; our trees and shrubs.

 The winter elements can be tough on some trees especially those that are tender, newly planted or young.
 Let's see what we can do to help them get through the season!

 We protect our perennial gardens from the winter with mulch, and we should do this for our trees too.
 Adding a layer of leaves, bark, straw or wood chips as mulch around the base can help protect the roots by insulating them against the snow and ice.

 When food becomes scarce, the wild animals may decide to make a meal of your trees' bark.
 Wrap the trucks with tree protectors or tree wrap for protection against rodents, rabbits and deer.

-If you have fruit trees, after all the leaves have fallen, spray the tree with dormant oil and lime sulphur to help prevent insects and diseases.
+If you have fruit trees, after all the leaves have fallen, spray the tree with dormant oil and lime sulphur (purchase that here) to help prevent insects and diseases.